 - Attend college close to home and skip the added costs of campus (or off-campus) housing and meals.

-It may feel like a sacrifice at the moment, but sparing yourself the burden of crippling debt while continuing to earn your degree may be one of the best gifts you give your adult self – especially when so many of your friends, classmates and coworkers are overwhelmed by the college debts they are shouldering.
+It may feel like a sacrifice at the moment, but sparing yourself the burden of crippling debt while continuing to earn your degree may be one of the best gifts you give your adult self.
+Unfortunately, many of your friends, classmates, and coworkers are overwhelmed by the college debts they are shouldering.